casid/jte/docs/binary-rendering.md

 This generates a binary content resource for each template.
 Those pre-encoded UTF-8 `#!java byte[]` arrays are loaded in memory from the resource file together with the template class.
 This also implies that the constant pool is released from holding template strings.

-To fully utilize binary templates, you must use a binary template output, like [`gg.jte.Utf8ByteOutput`](https://www.javadoc.io/doc/gg.jte/jte-runtime/{{ latest-git-tag }}/gg.jte.runtime/gg/jte/output/Utf8ByteOutput.html).
+To fully benefit from binary templates, you must use a binary template output, like [`gg.jte.Utf8ByteOutput`](https://www.javadoc.io/doc/gg.jte/jte-runtime/{{ latest-git-tag }}/gg.jte.runtime/gg/jte/output/Utf8ByteOutput.html).
 This output is heavily optimized to consume as little CPU and memory as possible when using binary templates.

 !!! info